OrderN/CONQUEST-release/docs/CONQUEST-manual/moldyn.rst

 Self-consistency tolerance and XL-BOMD
 --------------------------------------

-Self-consistency tolerance is a critical parameter, because it can be responsible for "drift" in the conserved quantity of the dynamics if it is not tight enough.
+The convergence of the electronic structure is important in MD, as insufficient convergence can be responsible for "drift" in the conserved quantity of the dynamics.
 Although the molecular dynamics integrators used in CONQUEST are time reversible, *the SCF procedure is not*.
-Therefore a tight SCF tolerance (``minE.SCTolerance`` for diagonalisation, ``minE.LTolerance`` for linear scaling) is necessary.
-In the case of diagonalisation, a value of ``1E-7`` is typically enough to negate the drift.
+Therefore tight convergence (``minE.SCTolerance`` for diagonalisation, ``minE.LTolerance`` for linear scaling) is necessary.
+In the case of diagonalisation, SCF tolerance of ``1E-6`` is typically enough to negate the drift.
 However, extended-Lagrangian Born-Oppenheimer MD (XL-BOMD) :cite:`md-Niklasson2008`, currently only implemented for O(N), essentially makes the SCF component of the MD time-reversible by adding the electronic degrees of freedom to the Lagrangian, relaxing the constraint on ``minE.LTolerance`` --- although it is still somewhat dependent on the ensemble.
 In the NVE and NVT ensembles, a L-tolerance of ``1E-5`` has been found to be sufficient to give good energy conservations, decreasing to ``1E-6`` in the NPT ensemble.
 The following flags are required for XL-BOMD:

 ::